hpcleuven/VscDocumentation/source/cloud/configure_instances.md

-# Configure access and security for instance
+# Instance access and security

 The security and accessibility of your cloud resources is governed by a few different aspects, which we discuss more detail in the following